Vegans and non-vegans alike will love this vegan Christmas cake.

-For another, non-vegan version of this cake, see my Chocolate Creamsicle Ombre Halloween Cake, pictured at the bottom of this post.
+For another, non-vegan version of this cake, see my Chocolate Creamsicle Ombre Halloween Cake.

 Vegan Chocolate Christmas Cake